-Artificial joints for orthopedic purposes are classified under 902131, the 6-digit Harmonized Tariff System code prefix.
+For research purposes, artificial joints for orthopedic purposes are classified under 902131, a 6-digit Harmonized Tariff System code prefix.

 Top Artificial Joints Exporters by Country